 Part two: In this section participants will code diagnoses and procedures together, to work through a real-world coding situation.
 Participants will be integrating ICD-9-CM/ICD-10-CM and CPT Coding.
 Course participants will use CPT Coding manual to code Anesthesia procedures and will be introduce to surgery guidelines / general surgery.
 Participants will use CPT Coding manual to assign codes to procedures related to the different body systems, namely, integumentary, musculoskeletal, respiratory, cardiovascular, digestive, reproductive, urinary, male/ female genital, endocrine and nervous.
 Procedures pertaining to, and assign codes to hemic, lymphatic, mediastinum, and diaphragm, maternity care /delivery, eye, auditory, will also be covered in this section.
-Participants will also be introduced to, and assign codes to radiology, pathology/ laboratory, and medicine procedures, The CPT Coding manual and ICD-10-PCS will also be use to assign codes to inpatient services and procedures.
+Participants will also be introduced to, and assign codes to radiology, pathology/ laboratory, and medicine procedures, The CPT Coding manual and ICD-10-PCS will also be used to assign codes to inpatient services and procedures.

-SECTION VI - COMPUTER IN MEDICAL OFFICE (MBCO 06)- This is course contains 30 hours of Online Didactics and 60 synchronous instructional hours Synchronized Supervised Online Lab information statements, creating and printing reports.
+HYBRID COURSE DESCRIPTIONS (Cont'd) SECTION VI - COMPUTER IN MEDICAL OFFICE (MBCO 06)- This is course contains 30 hours of

+Online Didactics and 60 synchronous instructional hours Synchronized Supervised Online Lab

+In this section, participants will be introduced to Medisoft patient billing and accounting software and will gain the knowledge and practical skills to accomplish tasks, such as, entering patient information, working with cases, entering charge transactions and patient payments, creating claims, posting insurance payment, generate patient information statements, creating and printing reports.
 Participants will also learn how to use Medisoft software, to schedule patient appointment and assist, with collections procedures in the medical office.

-In this section, participants will be introduced to Medisoft patient billing and accounting software and will gain the knowledge and practical skills to accomplish tasks, such as, entering patient information, working with cases, entering charge transactions and patient payments, creating claims, posting insurance payment, generate patient